-- A growth, usually benign, protruding from a mucous
+- In medicine, a polyp is a growth, usually benign, protruding from a mucous

 membrane.
 Polyps are commonly found in the nose and sinuses, giving

 rise to obstruction, chronic infection, and discharge.
 They are often